-Located on the Canada-USA border at the southern tip of the Province of Ontario, Sarnia-Lambton provides water, air, rail and direct highway access to the binational Great Lakes economic region, comprised of the Canadian provinces of Ontario and Quebec and eight Great Lakes states and home to 107 million people, as well as the Canadian-U.S. marketplace, a market of nearly 400 million people, or almost half of the North American population.
+Located on the Canada-USA border at the southern tip of the Province of Ontario, Sarnia-Lambton provides water, air, rail and direct highway access to the binational Great Lakes economic region, comprised of the Canadian provinces of Ontario and Quebec and eight Great Lakes states and home to 107 million people, as well as the Canadian-U.S. marketplace, a market of nearly 400 million people.

 - The international Blue Water Bridge border crossing provides efficient border services for both people and goods travelling between the USA and Canada.
 The Blue Water Bridge currently ranks as the fourth busiest Ontario international crossing for total vehicles and is the second busiest for number of commercial vehicle (truck) crossings.
 These traffic volumes are expedited by state-of-the-art border facilities.